smolang/SemanticObjects/manual/source/fmos.rst

 Semantics
 ---------

-The fields and methods of an FMO are auto-generated: there is one field for every input and one field for every ouput.
+The fields and methods of an FMO are auto-generated: there is one field for every input and one field for every output.
 Assigning to a field that is an output triggers at a compile-time error.
 Reading a field that is an input